 - Minify unnecessary code on your page

-- Reduce server response timings
+- Reduce server response time

 - Enable browser caching

-- Compress images to cut down page size by 30-40% using a tool like Kraken:
+- Compress images to cut down page size by 30-40%

 2) Optimize for Voice Search

-A) Write Content Around Long-Tail Keywords
+A) Use Long-Tail Keywords

-To stand any chance at ranking for those longer keywords, you’ll need to create content that targets them on your website using this process:
+For a chance at ranking for those longer keywords, you’ll need to create content that targets them on your website using this process:

 - Identify one long-tail keyword using this guide (e.g. “how to wash a car”).